 Tanya Domi, Director

 Tanya Domi first came to CBST in 2005 for High Holy Day services, which she continued to attend for many years.
 Following the tragic murders at the Tree of Life Synagogue, in Pittsburgh in 2018, she decided to join CBST as a member and adopted a regular Shabbat practice.
-Since then, Tanya became very active with CBST’s social justice initiatives, and is currently the co-chair of the “Middle East and Me” team.
+Since then, Tanya became very active with CBST’s social justice initiatives and is currently working on the conflict related sexcual violence that occurred during the Hamas attack on Israel in October 2023.

 Tanya was seconded by the U.S. State Department to the OSCE Mission to Bosnia and Herzegovina, where she lived and worked side by side with Bosnians to rebuild the war-torn country immediately following the war.
 She is also a nationally recognized advocate for lifing the ban on gay people in the U.S. military, and was present for the bill signing by President Barack Obama in 2010.
 Tanya has lived in New York City since 2000.